cypress-io/cypress-documentation/content/api/commands/screenshot.md

 ## Examples

 The screenshot will be stored in the `cypress/screenshots` folder by default.
-You can change the directory where screenshots are saved in your [Cypress configuration](/guides/references/configuration#Folders-Files).
+You can change the directory where screenshots are saved in the [Cypress configuration](/guides/references/configuration#Folders-Files).

 ### No Args